coreos/etcd-operator/README.md

 [![Build Status](https://jenkins-etcd-public.prod.coreos.systems/buildStatus/icon?job=etcd-operator-master)](https://jenkins-etcd-public.prod.coreos.systems/job/etcd-operator-master/)

-**Project status: *alpha***
+**Project status: *alpha*** Not all planned feature are completed.

-The `etcd operator` project now ships with a lot of execiting features.
-We strongly encourage you to give it a try, and provide early feedbacks.
-It would be a great help for us to keep on improving and sharping this project.
-However, please do notice that this project is still in alpha stage.
-Not all planned feature are completed.
 The API, spec, status and other user facing objects are subject to change.
 We do not support backward-compability for the alpha releases.

-## Overview

 etcd operator manages etcd clusters atop [Kubernetes][k8s-home], automating their creation and administration: